 Start in downtown Asheville with a visit to the Thomas Wolfe Memorial.
-This 28-room Victorian boardinghouse is novelist Thomas Wolfe’s boyhood home and setting for his classic Look Homeward, Angel.
-Visitor center offers audiovisual presentation, exhibits and gift shop.
+This 28-room Victorian boarding house is novelist Thomas Wolfe’s boyhood home and setting for his classic Look Homeward, Angel.
+A visitor center offers audiovisual presentations, exhibits and gift shop.
 Hourly tours of the historic Old Kentucky Home are available.

 Continue on Brevard (Hwy 191) to the NC Arboretum, stroll through cultivated gardens including the Bonsai Exhibition Garden, garden tours and art walks on 434 beautiful acres.
 Go ahead and take that 10-mile forested hike and get close to nature while burning off that second helping of biscuits and gravy!

 Take a right out of the Arboretum to the Blue Ridge Parkway, turn left (north,) and stop in at the Blue Ridge Parkway Visitor Center (milepost 384) Here an impressive I-wall interactive display shows communities and attractions along the Parkway, and a high definition 24-minute movie depicts the history of the Parkway and the culture and heritage of the Blue Ridge National Heritage Area.
 Additional highlights include museum-quality exhibits, a great gift shop, and a 45-minute loop hiking trail.